samm00/penrose/README.md

     - This code generates the tiling by subdiving triangles, which are in pairs to from the rhombi
     - This gets intricate quickly, and depending on your computer, anything above 10 may not render so quickly
     - Example: `7`
+- Zoom
+    - You can decide whether or not to zoom in
+    - When zoomed in, the entire rectangle is filled with the pattern
+    - If you want the whole decagon (currently only with transparent background), you can choose to not zoom in
+    - The only valid options are `in` and `out`
 - Image Resolution
     - This code will output the tiling as a png file
     - You can specify the resolution of the image